Republican senators show emotion, but little evidence of changed minds

-Throughout a day of excruciating evidence, showing police officers screaming in pain and rioters screaming dangerously, some Republican senators reacted with visible emotion.
-Yet there was little indication they would change their minds and vote to convict Trump, holding onto the argument that a former president cannot be impeached.
+Throughout a day of excruciating evidence, showing police officers screaming in pain and rioters screaming angrily, some Republican senators reacted with visible emotion.
+Yet there was little indication they would change their minds and vote to convict Trump, holding on to the argument that a former president cannot be impeached.

 If the Democratic House managers’ goal was to make it personally and politically painful for Republicans to clear Trump, they appeared to make headway Wednesday, raising the question of whether any more GOP senators would join the half-dozen who appear willing to consider conviction.